cwi-dis/VR2Gather/Documentation/31-port-to-package.md

 There are going to be problems with the `Tool_scenarioRegistry`.
 Try the following:

 - Rename to `Tool_scenarionRegistry_myApplication`.
-- commit.
+Move into the `Prefabs` of the submodule.
+- commit both repos.
+An example is at SHA `a5adb6f10`.
 - Edit the `.meta` file, change the GUID.
-- Now also change all occurrences of the old GUID.
+- Now also change all occurrences of the old GUID, probably only in the `LoginManager` scene.
+- commit both repos again.
+An example is at SHA `8296b0`.

-> It is probably a good idea to move all changed files from the toplevel repo (your branch) to the submodule repo.
+It is probably a good idea to move all changed files from the toplevel repo (your branch) to the submodule repo.

->
-> You can then do a diff between the checked-out version of your branch and the master branch with a recursive diff program.
+You can then do a diff between the checked-out version of your branch and the master branch with a recursive diff program.
->
-> If the only differences are the GUIDs in things like the `LoginManager` scene you're going to be fine later on.
+If the only differences are the GUIDs in things like the `LoginManager` scene you're going to be fine later on.

 Tag your submodule with something like `historic/framework`.
 Push your main module branch to `historic/yourappname-framework`.
 Now everything has been saved so you can still run the old version.